 - In Fire Emblem: Sword of Seals, if Prince Roy of Pherae marries Princess Lilina of Ostia, they unite their territories and rule as equals.

 - In Fire Emblem: The Sacred Stones, if either Ephraim of Renais or Innes of Frelia marry L'Arachel, they become this since L'Arachel is the heiress of the Theocracy of Rausten by her own birthright.
+It can also happen if Ephraim marries Innes's sister Tana or Innes marries Ephraim's sister Eirika, as both men are their country's crown prince.

-- In Tears To Tiara 2 we have Hamil and Tart.
+- In Tears to Tiara 2 we have Hamil and Tart.
 The former is The Hero and The Good King, while the latter is the Goddess that he's ritually married to.
 Any decision goes through the both of them, and they advise each other regularly.

 - In general, queens in Medieval Europe - though they rarely possessed more power than the king - had a good deal of power and, accordingly, duties to fulfill.
 Among these duties were acting as an advisor, organizing festivities, and in some cases making financial or legal decisions or serving as regent (should the reigning monarch be indisposed or away).
 In cases of the queen holding the title, it can be reasonably presumed that the king served similar roles.